PrestaShop/prestashop-flashlight/examples/auto-install-modules/README.md

 # Example: auto installing modules

-This is an example auto-installing modules at _PrestaShop Flashlight_ startup.
+This is an example of auto-installing modules at _PrestaShop Flashlight_ startup.
 It will statically install all modules provided in the `./module` directory, and install one module dynamically (see `./init-scripts`).